Lockheed T-33: Military use by other nations

+The T-33 was also used in the militaries of around 25 other countries, and continues to operate as a trainer in smaller air forces.
+Canadair built 656 T-33s on licence for service in the RCAF—Canadian Forces as the CT-133 Silver Star, while Kawasaki manufactured 210 in Japan.
+Other operators included Brazil, Turkey, and Thailand, which used the T-33 extensively.

 Some T-33s retained two machine guns for gunnery training, and in some countries, the T-33 was even used in combat: the Cuban Air Force used them during the Bay of Pigs Invasion, scoring several kills including sinking two transport ships.

+The Indonesian Air Force received 19 unarmed T-33A in 1973 to supplant the Aero L-29 Delfin trainers.
+Several aircraft were later rearmed with two machine guns, gunsight taken from scrapped Il-28 bombers, and bomb racks taken from retired B-25 Mitchell.
+The rearmed T-33s were deployed to East Timor for counter-insurgency strikes in 1976.
+Indonesian Air Force retired their T-33s in 1980.

 The RT-33A version, reconnaissance aircraft produced primarily for use by foreign countries, had a camera installed in the nose and additional equipment in the rear cockpit.
 T-33s continued to fly as currency trainers, drone towing, combat and tactical simulation training, "hack" aircraft, electronic countermeasures, and warfare training and test platforms right into the 1980s.

-The T-33 has served with over 30 nations and continues to operate as a trainer in smaller air forces.
-Canadair built 656 T-33s on licence for service in the RCAF—Canadian Forces as the CT-133 Silver Star, while Kawasaki manufactured 210 in Japan.
-Other operators included Brazil, Turkey, and Thailand, which used the T-33 extensively.

 In the 1980s, an attempt was made to modify and modernize the T-33 as the Boeing Skyfox, but a lack of orders led to the project's cancellation.
 About 70% of the T-33's airframe was retained in the Skyfox, but it was powered by two Garrett AiResearch TFE731-3A turbofan engines.

 In the late 1990s, 18 T-33 Mk-III and T-33 SF-SC from the Bolivian Air Force went to Canada to be modernized at Kelowna Flightcraft.
 New avionics were installed, and detailed inspection and renewal of the fuselage and wings were performed.
 Most of the aircraft returned in early 2001 and remained operational until the type was officially retired on 31 July 2017.

 On 21 June 1996, 1 T-33A-5-LO (trainer TR-602) from the Hellenic Air Force piloted by Squadron Leader Ioannis Kouratzoglou successfully intercepted a Turkish F-16C violating Athens FIR by engaging in low-altitude high-G maneuvers.